DSC-IIITL/activities-2023/README.md

    npx vite
    ```
    Open your browser and search for localhost:5173.
 You will be able to see the web page rendered in your browser.

- 1. **Enabling the API fetch functionality**: Rename the .env.example file as .env .
-Generate one API KEY from omdb API website https://www.omdbapi.com/
+2. **Enabling the API fetch functionality**: Rename the .env.example file as .env .
+Generate one API KEY from omdb API website https://www.omdbapi.com/  .
+Replace 'OMDB_API_KEY=abcdef' by VITE_TOKEN='generated API Key'.
+Now refresh your browser page and search for any movie by typing its name in the search bar.
+The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by their users.

-                                              Replace
+3. **Creating your watchlist**: Click on add to watchlist to add the movie in your watchlist.
+You can remove it anytime by clicking on the delete button.

+## Tutorial Content
+Inside this repository, you will find:
+- **Use of Tailwind CSS**
+- **React Hooks**
+- **Props**
+- **Usage of a free API and how to link it to your projects**

+Feel free to explore the provided content, follow the tutorial instructions, and experiment with code to enhance your understanding.

+## Additional Resources
+To further enhance your skills and web development knowledge, consider exploring the following resources:
+- [W3-schools](https://www.w3schools.com/REACT/DEFAULT.ASP): The famous websites to learn basics of reactJS.
+- [Tailwind CSS](https://tailwindcss.com/docs/installation): The tailwind css original documentation to add css style to your code and make your work easier.
+- [Vite-based build setup](https://vitejs.dev/guide/): Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.
+- [ESLint](https://eslint.org/): Find and fix problems in your JavaScript code.

+With this tutorial and the additional resources, you'll be well on your way to becoming proficient in ReactJS and enhancing your web development skills.
+Happy coding!